If you’re a vigilant marketer, you might sometimes notice “odd behaviors” on social media or other platforms.

 If not, it’s a series of events that you let your visitors go through, with the goal of converting them into customers at the end.

-Combining email, social media and landing page automation, you can create fully automated funnels.
+Combining email marketing, social media and landing page automation, you can create fully automated funnels.

 Let’s say that you want to run a webinar that promotes your course on marketing automation.